ekholmst/regenopt/README.md

 # regenopt

 A method and code for optimizing the regeneration of a spruce-dominated stand infected by Heterobasidion root rot disease.
-Please see the publication by E. Holmström et al. (in preparation) for details.
+Please see the publication E. Holmström, J. Honkaniemi, A. Ahtikoski, T. Rajala, J. Hantula, T. Piri, J. Heikkinen, S. Suvanto, T. Räsänen, J.-A. Sorsa, K. Riekki, H. Höglund, A. Lehtonen, M. Peltoniemi, "Optimizing the regeneration of spruce-dominated stands suffering from Heterobasidion root rot in Finland" (https://doi.org/10.1016/j.compag.2025.110134) for details.

 To run the code on the command line, give the following command: